tumainimosha/nginx/README.md

 Note: This additional configuration does not prevent these meta files being used, it simply ignores errors where they don't.

 Note: If using server-block templates from this role, this additional configuration file will be included automatically.
 To prevent this, copy the relevant template and adjust the include statement as necessary.
+Custom server-blocks can include this additional configuration file directly if desired.

+#### Static caching

+This role includes additional options for configuring the caching of static content.

+This includes: images, audio, video, web-fonts RSS feeds, CSS and JS.
+Various cache times are used for each media type.

+Known dynamic content is explicitly excluded from caching, this includes: HTML, XML and JSON.
+You can adjust this if needed, or perform caching at a lower or higher level (within applications, or using a caching layer, respectively).

+Note: By default CSS and JS will be cached for 1 year.
+'Cache-busting' will therefore be needed if CSS/JS are expected to change during this time.
+Various build tools and frameworks can automate this process if needed.

+Note: If using server-block templates from this role, this additional configuration file will be included automatically.
+To prevent this, copy the relevant template and adjust the include statement as necessary.
 Custom server-blocks can